openstack/taskflow/doc/source/workers.rst

 4. The executor gets the task request confirmation from the worker and the task request state changes from the ``PENDING`` to the ``RUNNING`` state.
-Once a task request is in the ``RUNNING`` state it can't be timed-out (considering that task execution process may take unpredictable time).
+Once a task request is in the ``RUNNING`` state it can't be timed-out (considering that the task execution process may take an unpredictable amount of time).
 5. The executor gets the task execution result from the worker and passes it back to the executor and worker-based engine to finish task processing (this repeats for subsequent tasks).